-About the Author: Christopher Canwell is a dating and runs an online blog and a YouTube channel.
+About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 We had already talked about Atomic Attraction.